 Description

-EXTERIOR: built in a Tudor Gothic Revival style, the façades of the building are articulated as a two-storey building with attic, beneath a cross-gabled roof with overhanging eaves.
-The west elevation comprises a paired gable arrangement, each with an attic window, two windows to the first floor, and a tall doorway to the ground floor.
-The wider doorway to the left-hand bay forms the entrance to the through passage with an opposing doorway to the east elevation.
-The east elevation has a pair of half dormers rather than gables, and a taking-in door at attic level of the right-hand bay.
+The building originally had a through passage plan running from west to east, with animal enclosures to the south side, although this has been altered.
+It is built in a Tudor Gothic Revival style, with façades appearing as a two-storey building and attic, beneath a cross-gabled roof with overhanging eaves.
+The west elevation features a paired gable arrangement, each with an attic window, two windows to the first floor, and a tall doorway to the ground floor.
+A wider doorway on the left-hand bay forms the entrance to the through passage, with a matching doorway on the east elevation.
+The east elevation has a pair of half dormers instead of gables, and a taking-in door at attic level on the right-hand bay.
 The south elevation reflects the original division of the animal house.
 The wide left-hand bay has a central wide doorway for the elephant, with a window above, and triangular roof dormers with trefoil shaped lights to the pitched roof.
-The right-hand gabled bay has a two-storey doorway for the giraffe with a paired window above.
+The right-hand gabled bay has a two-storey doorway for the giraffe, with a paired window above.
+The north elevation’s gabled and pitched roof remains, but the wall beneath was removed to accommodate a later extension.
+The interior has been significantly altered.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.